 How to play Don’t Eat Pete (the Cocomelon Friend)

-Download and print off our Cocomelon version of Don’t Eat Pete on Etsy.
+Download and print off our Cocomelon version of Don’t Eat Pete.
 Tape the board game together and laminate for sturdiness if you have a laminator.
 Place a piece of candy or small toy/prize on each of the spaces on the board.
 First player leaves the room while all the other players choses a character to be the “Cocomelon Friend.”
 First player comes back in the room and begins grabbing the candy/prizes, one at a time.
 The goal is to get as many pieces of candy/prizes as possible before you accidentally pick the “Cocomelon Friend.”
 Once the player picks the chosen space with the candy/prize on it, everyone yells “Don’t Eat the Cocomelon Friend!” and that player’s turn is over.
 They get to keep all of the candy/prizes that they picked but leave the other ones on the board.
 Refill the board with more candy/prizes and repeat with another player, until all players have had a turn.

 Isn’t it such a fun game?
 Watch our Don’t Eat Pete video below to visually see how to play.
 Like we said, kids request this game at every party so this is our Halloween version: